Paula Windecker publishes her doctoral dissertation

 4. Linguistic and analytical brilliance

-5. Standing within the scientific community
+5. Positioning within the scientific community

 2) Curriculum Vitae